It's all about the feeling

 The third step of Shape of Emotion - "Observe"

 In this video we explore the third step (there are four) of Shape of Emotion as a process and tool.
 The third step is to observe the emotion.

 Observe and describe to yourself what the feeling looks like.

-Touch to release and let go (down-regulate) or open and embrace (up-regulate) via the stimulation of the various acupressure points.
+Use touch points to release and let go (down-regulate) or open and embrace (up-regulate) via the stimulation of the various touch points.

-A kaleidoscope is the collective noun for butterflies and also symbolises the dramatic and yet beautiful transformation that can occur when using Shape of Emotion.
+A kaleidoscope is also the collective noun for butterflies.
+For us it symbolises the dramatic and yet beautiful transformation that can occur when using Shape of Emotion.